hermonochy/functionplotter/README.md

 You should get a copy of the code using `git clone`.

 `git clone https://github.com/hermonochy/functionplotter.git`
+then you need to go into the directory.
+`cd functionplotter`

 If `git` is not on your system, you may install it with `sudo apt install git` on linux or with `brew install git` on Mac OS X.